|Born||In or before 16 AC|

 |Spouse||Lady Jocasta Tarbeck|

-Lord Lyman and his wife, Lady Jocasta, went to Faircastle in 49 AC to assist at the wedding of Queen Rhaena Targaryen and Androw Farman, the youngest son of his vassal Lord Marq Farman.
-Later that year, Lyman traveled to King's Landing along with three hundred knights from Casterly Rock to the wedding of Rhaena's mother to Lord Rogar Baratheon.
+Lord Lyman and Lady Jocasta went to Faircastle in 49 AC to assist at the wedding of Rhaena Targaryen and Androw Farman, the youngest son of his vassal Lord Marq Farman; Lyman was the only great lord in attendance for the wedding.
+Later that year, Lyman traveled to King's Landing along with three hundred knights from Casterly Rock for the wedding of Queen Alyssa Velaryon to Lord Rogar Baratheon.

-The following year, after the death of Lord Marq Farman, Lyman hosted Rhaena and her retenue for more than a month.
-Lyman's generous hospitality wasn't without purpose: he wanted an alliance with the Iron Throne by wedding either his bastard son, Tyler Hill, or one of his trueborn sons to Rhaena, and he wanted a dragon of his own.
-When Rhena discovered Lyman's intentions she left Casterly Rock.
+The following year, after the death of Lord Farman, Lyman hosted Rhaena and her retinue for more than a month.
+Lyman held a lavish feast in their honor and provided Rhaena and her companions with regal apartments.
+Lyman's generous hospitality was not without purpose: he wanted an alliance with the Iron Throne by wedding either his bastard son, Tyler Hill, or one of his trueborn sons to Rhaena, and he wanted a dragon of his own.
+Lyman sought to raise the Lannisters to become the "second house" in the realm.
+When Rhaena discovered Lyman's intentions, she left Casterly Rock.

 - Fire & Blood, The Sons of the Dragon.

 - Fire & Blood, The Long Reign - Jaehaerys and Alysanne: Policy, Progeny, and Pain.

 - The Sons of the Dragon.

 - Fire & Blood, A Surfeit of Rulers.

 - Fire & Blood, A Time of Testing - The Realm Remade.

 - Fire & Blood, Birth, Death, and Betrayal Under King Jaehaerys I.